What Is Whole Life Insurance, and Do You Need It?

 Your insurance company will pay a fixed interest rate on your cash value balance, helping it grow.
 Generally, the rate will be lower than you could get investing the money in the stock market, but higher than you could get stashing the funds in a traditional savings account.

-For instance, taking a partial withdrawal or not repaying a loan will result in a lower death benefit for your heirs.
+For instance, taking a partial withdrawal or not repaying a loan can result in a lower death benefit for your heirs.
 If you use your cash value to cover your premiums and the money runs out, you must start making payments again, or your policy will lapse.

 Important note: While whole life insurance death benefits and cash value contribution withdrawals or loans are generally tax-free, any investment gains in your cash value account will likely be taxable when you take out those funds.
+That makes it all the more important to plan for using up your cash value in retirement.

 Other features of whole life insurance

 If your insurer issues non-participating policies, you won't receive any dividends.
-Depending on your policy's rules, you may be able to apply your dividends to your cash value account or use them to buy more coverage.
+Depending on your policy's rules, you might be able to apply your dividends to your cash value account or use them to buy more coverage.

 The riders (addendums to your policy) you choose can enhance your financial plan.
 One popular policy addition is the living benefit rider.
 Under this rider, you can get a portion of your death benefit in advance if you're diagnosed with a terminal illness (generally with a prognosis of a year or less).
 You can use the money to cover your medical care.

 Another popular rider is the waiver of premium rider.
-If you become disabled and unable to pay for your policy, your insurance company may allow your coverage to remain in effect as though your payments were made on schedule.
+If you become disabled and unable to pay for your policy, your insurance company might allow your coverage to remain in effect as though your payments were made on schedule.

 Whole life insurance premiums

 Most people pay their whole life insurance premiums monthly.
-However, your insurance company may allow you to pay for your policy in a lump sum (very high upfront cost) or over a limited number of installments.
+However, your insurance company might allow you to pay for your policy in a lump sum (very high upfront cost) or over a limited number of installments.

 Whole life insurance costs